tomaswolf/gerrit-gitblit-plugin/README.md

 This works more or less, but has a number of problems:

-* Luca's plugin doesn't produce branch graphs.
+* The official plugin doesn't produce branch graphs.
 That's [Gerrit bug 2942](https://code.google.com/p/gerrit/issues/detail?id=2942).
 * It somehow doesn't serve the Flash copy-paste helper.
 * GitBlit 1.4.0 produces diagrams and graphs using the Google charts API, making requests to Google.
 * RSS feeds didn't work for me.
-* Luca's plugin sets the base path for GitBlit to Gerrit's git directory.
+* The official plugin sets the base path for GitBlit to Gerrit's git directory.
 It should point somewhere else.
 * Using a specially hacked GitBlit jar hosted at an apparently non-browseable Maven repository at GerritForge is a lock-in that
   I wanted to avoid.
 It means there's no reasonably easy path to get bug fixes in GitBlit since this fork of GitBlit was produced.
   I wanted to have a Gerrit-GitBlit plugin working with the latest standard official release of GitBlit from